 This material is provided for as market commentary and for educational purposes only and does not constitute investment research or advice.
 Thomson Reuters cannot be held responsible for any direct or incidental loss resulting from applying any of the information provided in this publication or from any other source mentioned.
 Please consult with a qualified professional for financial advice.

-For the first week in eight fund investors were net redeemers of fund assets (including ...
+For the second week in a row investors were net purchasers of fund assets (including ...

-For the sixth consecutive week fund investors were net purchasers of fund assets ...
+For the first week in three investors were net sellers of fund assets (including those of ...